Luna-Klatzer/openhiven.py/docs/getting_started/index.md

 and functions related to text-commands and will likely receive in future versions more updates specifically adding that functionality.

-!!!
-Warning
-    **The current release v0.1.3.2 the BotClient lacks major optimisation and functionality.
-    Therefore, bugs are likely to occur!
-If you encounter such bugs, please report them!**

 ## Hiven-Types
 [:octicons-file-code-24: Source Code · `openhivenpy.types`](https://github.com/Luna-Klatzer/openhiven.py/blob/main/openhivenpy/types/)